BlocProtocol/BLOC-wiki/docs/Frequently-Asked-Questions.md

 Until you are fully synced, you won't be able to send transactions, and your balance may be missing or incorrect!
 ```

   A: Your daemon hasn't finished syncing yet.
-Keep zedwallet open, and wait until you are 0 days behind the current block, and for the daemon to print out a green message saying `Successfully synchronized with the TurtleCoin Network.`
+Keep zedwallet open, and wait until you are 0 days behind the current block, and for the daemon to print out a green message saying `Successfully synchronized with the BLOC.MONEY Network.`
   You can also type `status` in the daemon and press enter to see the current height it's at.

 #### Q: I think I should have more money in my balance than it is showing, what should I do?

   A: Re-sync your daemon from scratch(see [here](#q-how-can-i-re-sync-the-blockchain)), [bootstrap the blockchain](Bootstrapping-the-Blockchain/) or sync [using checkpoints](wallets/Using-checkpoints).

-  If it still doesn't work, then [update](latest.turtlecoin.lol) your wallet!
+  If it still doesn't work, then [update](http://bloc.money/download) your wallet!

 #### Q: I've tried resetting, but it isn't working.
 What should I do?

 A:

-* In zedwallet, type `export_keys`, and save the view and spend key somewhere safe in case something goes wrong, if you haven't already.
+* In BLOCWallet, type `export_keys`, and save the view and spend key somewhere safe in case something goes wrong, if you haven't already.

 *  Then, close and reopen zedwallet and BLOCd.
 *  Type `reset` in zedwallet after reopening your wallet file.